Our Location and update

 Meals at The Mountview

 Our award-winning kitchen team is led by Caryl and highly skilled Head Chef Ettienne Els.
 Expect a wide selection of fresh Scottish produce, bought locally where possible, and prepared with skill and imagination by highly trained chefs.
 Our dinners may include venison, salmon, trout, local 'Ballifurth' lamb, and homemade soups, bread, pastries and desserts.
 If you have special dietary needs we cater personally for you, and offer imaginative vegetarian and vegan dishes.
 You can expect a variety of traditional food, full of flavour and offering a delicious taste of Scotland.
 Dinner is usually at 7pm, allowing time to relax after an exhilarating day in the field, and our groups eat together in our Residents’ Dining Room.
 To accompany your meal, we offer high quality wines and you can also choose from a wide selection of local beers, malts and other drinks.

-And in the morning … our ‘Full Scottish’ breakfast gives a choice from bacon, free range eggs (any way you like them), sausage, tomatoes, mushrooms, fried bread, beans and black pudding.
-Fill up on local kippers, porridge, and of course cereals, fruit juice, toast, fruit salad, yoghurt and freshly brewed tea or coffee.
+And in the morning … our ‘Full Scottish’ breakfast gives a choice from bacon, free range eggs (any way you like them), local pork sausage, tomatoes, mushrooms, beans and black pudding.
+Fill up on porridge, and of course cereals, fruit juice, toast, fruit salad, yoghurt and freshly brewed tea or coffee.
 You can’t beat it!

 Our kitchen team also provides a delicious lunchtime picnic.
 Join us to enjoy home-baked pastries, sandwiches (different every day), soups in cold weather, a mouth-watering variety of homemade biscuits and cakes, fresh fruit and hot drinks.